Meratyn/jsav-exercise-recorder/README.md

 See doc/aplus_integration/aplus_integration.md.

 ### Running the tests
 The tests are written with Jest.
-To run the tests do this the `jsav-exercise-recorder` directory:
+To run the tests do t/JSAV-exerciseshis the `jsav-exercise-recorder` directory:

     npm run test